RaffaeleSgarro/Jessy/README.md

 Develop
 =======

+The JDBC URL/driver are temporarily hardcoded, while the database name is in resources/conf/database.properties.
+The application assumes there's a Derby network server listening on localhost:1537.
+To develop, start the Derby server, then prepare the database (note flyway is configured in its flyway/conf):

+    $ flyway\flyway.cmd init
+    $ flyway\flyway.cmd migrate

 To start the application in Netbeans, right click on the project and then "run".
 To start the application from the command line, run the task jfxsa-run: